lynaghk/cljx/README.markdown

 :hooks [cljx.hooks]
 ```

-to automatically run cljx before cutting a JAR.
+to automatically run cljx before starting a REPL, cutting a JAR, etc.

 The included clj and cljs rule sets will remove forms marked with platform-specific metadata and rename protocols as appropriate.
 E.g., the `.cljx` source containing